ndangles/twitchext-helper/README.md

 ```
 This is where using twitchext-helper for api calls can help clean up code

 NOTE: Configuration is all or nothing.
 If you want to pass configuration options to the module then you need to fill out all fields.
 Hopefully will be changing this soon.
+I recommend filling all of the options to make the use of the module and its functions a lot more simpler.

  Functions
  -------

+These are the currently available functions listed below and examples on how to use them.
+Again, I recommend passing custom options to the module to make use of these more simple.

+Note: someMethod(param1, [, param2], [, param3]). [, ] signifies that this could be an optional parameter if the appropriate custom options are set otherwise it is a required parameter.

- - ### sign
+ - ### sign(data, [, secret], [, expires])

  	-> signs data and creates a json web token